Is it possible to get off thyroid medications or regain thyroid function without taking medications when you have Hashimoto’s?

 This is because your first plan of action should be to make yourself feel better.
 You are not going to feel better if you are thyroid hormone deficient.
 Optimized thyroid hormones play an important role in your body and will accelerate your healing.
 The fastest way to optimize your hormones is to take them externally, as a medication.

-I’ve written a great deal about optimizing medications, and my new book Hashimoto’s Protocol has an entire chapter on optimizing thyroid hormones that also addresses the latest innovations, old school remedies for tissue regeneration, and the common questions asked by readers!
+I’ve written a great deal about optimizing medications, and my book Hashimoto’s Protocol has an entire chapter on optimizing thyroid hormones that also addresses the latest innovations, old school remedies for tissue regeneration, and common questions asked by readers!

-This is where eliminating toxins like fluoride from your life, addressing your stress response, and improving your digestion and nutrition come into play.
+This is where eliminating toxins like fluoride from your life, addressing your stress response, and improving your digestion and nutrition, come into play.

 With these interventions, you will feel significantly better, and in many cases, you may be able to reduce or eliminate the attack on your thyroid.
 This can be measured objectively by your thyroid antibodies.
 You should see them reduced to under 100 kU/L. The lower the better, but under 100 kU/L seems to be a good number where there is more healing than damage happening.